Women's Australian rules football: Western Australia

 Organised Women's Australian rules football has been played in Western Australia since 1988, with the first premiership being won by Mount Lawley.
 Although it has less clubs than Queensland, Western Australia is considered the strongest women's state outside of Victoria.
 The strongest clubs are in Perth.

 South Australia

 In 1990, a group of South Australian women helped instigate an exhibition match between a South Australian side and the Victorian Women's Football League.
 The success of the match saw the formation of the SAWFL for the next season.
 The clubs are centred in Adelaide.

+In 2023, Australian rules football player Heather Anderson of Adelaide became the first female athlete diagnosed with CTE after her death by suicide on 13 November 2022, at the age of 28.
+Her brain, which was donated to the Australian Sports Brain Bank, was found to contain multiple CTE lesions, and abnormalities were found "nearly everywhere" in the cortex.

 New South Wales

 The Sydney Women's AFL competition is the only organised women's football in New South Wales.
 It has been running since 2000 and has grown substantially in popularity.
 Centred on metropolitan Sydney it has two divisions and 12 clubs in 2013.

 In 2015, the Black Diamond AFL commenced its inaugural women's competition in the Newcastle and Central Coast regions.
 Six clubs participated in the inaugural season (Maitland, Newcastle City, Nelson Bay, Warners Bay, Lake Macquarie and Wyong Lakes), with Newcastle City defeating Nelson Bay by 22 points in the Grand Final to claim the first BDAFL Women's premiership.
 The competition expanded to ten clubs in 2016 with teams from Singleton, Cardiff, Killarney Vale and Gosford entering teams.
 Nelson Bay avenged their 2015 heartbreak with an undefeated season culminating in a 3-point win over Newcastle City in the Grand Final.
 The competition continues to gain momentum with hopes of a second division being created in the near future.